IMPORTANT

 Before "Thinking" begins, the runner aggregates:

-- Institutional Memory: Global directives from
+RegistryHub. - Institutional Memory: Global directives from

 directives/. - RAG Context: Vector-retrieved findings from LanceDB.

-Phase 2: Reasoning & Dispatch
+Phase 2: Reasoning & Discovery

-Phase 3: Recursive Swarm Orchestration
+Phase 4: Recursive Swarm Orchestration

 Tadpole OS enables agents to recruit specialists to handle sub-tasks.